-The 2024 Wings for Life World Run is just around the corner – and strength training can help you smash your goals!
-And someone who knows more than a thing or two about conquering big aspirations is ultramarathon runner Tom Evans.
-He knows the importance of building strength as a runner, and below he shares some full-body exercises that boost muscle in the legs, arms and core.
+The British athlete knows the importance of building strength as a runner and below he shares some full-body exercises that boost muscle in the legs, arms and core.
 Runners of all abilities should see a benefit by doing them, no matter if you're aiming to complete 5k or 100k.

-I’d recommend starting these exercises using just your own bodyweight and progressing to using free weights as you feel yourself getting stronger
+I recommend starting these exercises using just bodyweight and progressing to using free weights as you get stronger

 Improving your upper-body strength can also boost your running efficiency.
 “With a stronger core, you'll be able to maintain a stable upper body, minimising side-to-side movement and better hold your form at the end of a race when you begin to tire,” adds Tom.
 “And by developing strength in your arms, you'll improve your arm drive so you can inject more power into your stride.”